Nebraska Day Care Immunization Laws

 Each licensed day care program in Nebraska is required to keep the immunization

 history of each child enrolled in its program on file (Neb.
 Rev. Stat. §§ 71-1913.01 through 71-1913.03).
 In addition, licensed programs are required to report information

-on student’s immunization status annually to the Nebraska Immunization Program.
+on student’s immunization status annually, due on November 1st, to the Nebraska Immunization Program.

 Code, Chapter 4.

 Parents or guardians must present an immunization record showing the child is

 • Haemophilus influenza type b (Hib)